nya3jp/tast/docs/modifying_tast.md

-The quickest way to rebuild the `tast` executable after modifying its code is by running the [fast_build.sh] script located at the top of the `src/platform/tast` repository within the Chrome OS chroot.
+The quickest way to rebuild the `tast` executable after modifying its code is by running the [fast_build.sh] script located at the top of the `src/platform/tast` repository within the ChromeOS chroot.
 This script bypasses Portage and runs `go build` directly, allowing it to take advantage of [Go's build cache].
 Since dependency checks are skipped, there's no guarantee that the resulting executable is correct – before uploading a change, you should verify it that it